Jose B. Falck-Zepeda

 Pennsylvania State University

-Dr. Leland L. Glenna is an associate professor of rural sociology and science, technology, and society in the Agricultural Economics, Sociology, and Education Department at The Pennsylvania State University.
-The core theme that connects much of his domestic and international research is whether scientific research is designated as a public good or a private good and how that designation affects social welfare.
-His teaching and research program fit into three areas of emphasis: 1) social and environmental impacts of agricultural science and technology, 2) the role of science and technology in agricultural and environmental policy making, and 3) the social and ethical implications of democratizing science and technology research.
-His domestic research includes changes over time in the research and development interests of university-industry research collaborations in agriculture and food sciences, including in genetic engineering technology.
-His current international research projects focus on agricultural and community development in Kenya and West Africa.
-He has been a postdoctoral associate and lecturer at Cornell University, a research sociologist at the University of California at Davis, and an assistant professor at Washington State University.
-Dr. Glenna received his bachelor’s degree in history from Hamline University, his masters of divinty studies from Harvard University School of Divinity, and his doctorate of philosophy in rural sociology from the University of Missouri.
+Leland L. Glenna is an associate professor of rural sociology and science, technology, and society in the Agricultural Economics, Sociology, and Education Department at The Pennsylvania State University.
+His research and teaching fit into three areas of emphasis: 1) the social and environmental impacts of agricultural science and technology, 2) the role of science and technology in agricultural and environmental policy making, and 3) the social and ethical implications of democratizing science and technology research.
+His domestic research focuses on how research funding for and research outputs from university-industry research collaborations in agricultural and food science change over time, especially in the area of genetic engineering technology.
+His current international research projects focus on agricultural and community development and on international comparative analyses of agricultural research funding and innovations.
+Prior to his time at Penn State, he served as a postdoctoral associate and lecturer at Cornell University, a research sociologist at the University of California at Davis, and an assistant professor at Washington State University.
+Dr. Glenna received his bachelor’s degree in history from Hamline University, his masters of divinity from Harvard University School of Divinity, and his doctorate of philosophy in rural sociology from the University of Missouri.

 Timothy S. Griffin

 Timothy S. Griffin is an associate professor in the Friedman School of Nutrition Science and Policy of Tufts University.
 He directs the interdisciplinary graduate program Agriculture, Food and the Environment and teaches classes on U.S. agriculture, agricultural science and policy, and the intersection of ecology and technology.
-He also serves on the steering committee for the university-wide graduate program Water: Systems, Science and Society and is a faculty codirector of the Tufts Institute for the Environment.
+He also serves on the steering committee for the university-wide graduate program Water: Systems, Science and Society and is a faculty codirector of the Tufts Institute for the Environment, and is a faculty affiliate at the Center for International Environment and Resource Policy at Tufts.
 His current research focuses on barriers to and incentives for regional food systems, environmental effects of agriculture, climate change, and conservation practices in agricultural systems.
 Before coming to the Friedman School in 2008, Dr. Griffin was research agronomist and lead scientist with the U.S. Department of Agriculture Agricultural Research Service in Orono, Maine, from 2000 to 2008.
 He conducted research on many aspects of agricultural production in the northeastern United States, including nutrient cycling and grain production on organic dairy farms, crop management, and long-term sustainability of high-value production systems.
 He also initiated research on greenhouse-gas emissions, soil carbon and nitrogen cycling, and soil conservation in these systems.
 From 1992 to 2000, Dr. Griffin was an extension sustainable agriculture specialist with the University of Maine, the first such position in the United States.
 He developed and delivered a wide-ranging educational and applied-research program on crop production, nutrient availability, and crop–livestock integration.
 He received his BS in forage and range management and his MS in agronomy from the University of Nebraska and his PhD in crop and soil science from Michigan State University.

 Bruce R. Hamaker